alexdelfranco/astronomy-guide/Focus-Group-Activities/.ipynb_checkpoints/Opacity-and-Random-Walks-Open-Ended-checkpoint.md

 **Question (1 sentence answer): Will the length of each step be the same for every star?
 Why or why not?**

-Now that we have our action, lets automate!
+Now that we have our action, let's automate!

 ### Automating our Model